Image

 Assault Lawyer St. Francois County, MO | Criminal Defense Attorneys Near St. Francois County, MO | Combs Waterkotte

-In St. Francois County, MO and throughout Missouri, assault charges are divided into four degrees.
-Each degree has specific criteria and penalties associated with it:
+In St. Francois County, MO and across Missouri, assault charges are categorized into four degrees.
+Each degree is based on specific actions and carries its own set of penalties:

 First Degree Assault in St. Francois County, MO